uwdata/color-naming-in-different-languages/processing_scripts/01_data_cleaning/lang_rules/README.md

 - excludeNames: an array of names to exclude from the data (e.g., "test", "asd", wrong language data, etc.)
 - nameReplacingRules: A set of rules for changing a name (e.g., fixing typos, like [/indago/, "indigo"]; changing from one script to another, like [/xolte/, "желтый"])
 - additionalReplacementRule: A function that does additional name replacement operations that can't be done with the rules above
+- standardizedEnds: Ending strings for color words (like Korean "색")